elena19m/cloud-courses/website/docs/common/containers/_docker.md

 ### Context: Container separation

-Most of the time when we use containers we do not use them interractively.
+Most of the time when we use containers we do not use them interactively.
 They have a well-defined purpose, to run a service, an application, or to do a set of fixed operations.

 A constructive approach to using containers is `do one thing and do it well`.
 For this reason, we recommend that each container be built with a single purpose in mind.